PorkodiVenkatesh/DataStructures/README.md

 ## Day 12 (6/7)

 - [Introduction to Algorithms](./Day12/README.md#introduction-algorithm)
-  - What is Algorithm
+_    - What is Algorithm
     - Examples of Algorithm
     - What do you mean by a good Algorithm?
     - Efficiency Matters
     - Analysis of Algorithm
     - Space Complexity
     - Time Complexity
     - Asymptotic Notation : Big O , theta and Omega
     - Best, Average and Worst Case using Linear Search Algorithm
     - Big O
     - O(1): Constant Time
     - O(N) linear Time
     - Sum of N natural numbers
     - 4 Rules in Big O
     - O(logn)
     - Big O Complexity Chart
     - Advantages and Disadvantages of Algorithm
     - Types of Algorithm
-  - Brute Force
+    - Brute Force_
 - [Linear Search](./Day12/README.md#linear-search)
 - [Recursion Algorithm](./Day12/README.md#recursions)
 - [Find a Factorial of number with and without recursion](./Day12/README.md#factorial-of-given-number-n)